 This informal peer support function has been welcomed by those frontline practitioners who have been dealing with increased demand for their services in recent months, providing a safe space to share knowledge and experiences for the benefit of colleagues in other organisations, and fostering a spirit of collaboration between services.
 The Network continues to link with and support Crisis Care Concordat groups and the Suicide Prevention Network, providing a conduit for information sharing between local partnerships.

 Psychological Therapies is a vital part of mental health with the clinical network delivering a number of forums to provide a conduit for information sharing and best practice.
-This year we will be looking at the whole psychological therapies pathway to support improvement and development through all of the constituent parts.
+We work in partnership with colleagues across the North East and Yorkshire to provide a consistent approach to development of improved services.

 The network will support the expansion of Talking Therapies within primary care and the increase in evidence based psychological therapies for Patients with serious mental health problems.

-The psychological therapies pathway will be developed in conjunction with the community mental health investment over the next 3 years to provide a community based service for our local population.
+The psychological therapies pathways will be developed in conjunction with community mental health investment in transformation to provide a community based service for our local population.

 Children and Young People’s (CYP) Mental Health and Wellbeing